Shane Duffy: 2016–20: Established starter

-Hughton was replaced by Swansea City and former Östersund's boss, Graham Potter on 20 May.
-(The end of the previous season).
+Hughton was replaced by Swansea City and former Östersunds boss, Graham Potter on 20 May.
 Duffy played in Potter's first ever game in charge of a Premier League club, a 3–0 away win over Watford on the opening day of the 2019–20 season.
-Duffy made his first EFL Cup appearance for the Sussex Club where he captained the side on 25 September 2019 in a 3–1 home loss to Aston Villa, only for him to go off injured in the game where Potter gave 10 debuts with an average team age of just over 21.
+Duffy made his first EFL Cup appearance for the Sussex club on 25 September 2019, captaining the heavily rotated side — with an average age of just over 21 — to a 3–1 home loss to Aston Villa.
 Duffy netted his first goal of the season in a 2–0 home victory over Norwich on 2 November 2019.
-Throughout Graham Potter's first season Duffy's playing time fell due to extra competition in defense including the new signing Adam Webster consistently keeping him out of the starting 11.
-Despite this, he went on to make twenty–one appearances and scoring once in all competitions.
+Throughout Graham Potter's first season, Duffy's playing time fell due to extra competition in defense in the form of new signing Adam Webster, who consistently kept him out of the starting 11.
+Despite this, he went on to make twenty–one appearances, scoring once in all competitions.

-2020–21 season: Loan to Celtic
+2020–21: Loan to Celtic

 On 2 September 2020, Duffy joined Celtic on a season-long loan.
 Duffy scored on his Celtic debut in a 5–0 win over Ross County on 12 September.
 He scored in the next game four days later away at St Mirren, scoring a header from a free kick to make it two goals in as many games.
-He made his first UEFA Europa League appearance in over 10 years playing the whole match helping keep in a clean sheet in a 1–0 away victory over Riga of Latvia in the third qualifying round to progress into the play-off round.
-He started in the 2020 Scottish Cup Final on 20 December in which the semi final and final were delayed until the 2020–21 season as a result of Coronavirus.
-He was replaced at the start of extra time in an eventual penalty shootout win or for The Bhoys to claim their 40th title after a 3–3 draw after 120+ minutes.
+He made his first UEFA Europa League appearance in over 10 years, helping keep in a clean sheet in a 1–0 away victory over Riga of Latvia in the third qualifying round to progress into the play-off round.
+He started in the 2020 Scottish Cup Final on 20 December, a game that was delayed until the 2020–21 season due to the COVID-19 pandemic.
+He was replaced at the start of extra time in an eventual penalty shootout win for The Bhoys to claim their 40th title.

 Duffy scored his first goal at Celtic Park on 13 December adding Celtic's second in a 2–0 win over Kilmarnock in front of the empty stadium.
 Duffy's last game for Celtic on 14 February 2021 in a 2–1 away win at St Johnstone with 10 league games remaining.
 On 7 May, Duffy returned to Brighton with two games of the season remaining after picking up an injury after what he called a "tough year" on and off the pitch.
-He made 27 appearances overall, scoring three goals where Celtic finished as league runners-up missing out on 10 titles in a row.
+He made 27 appearances overall, scoring three goals in a season where Celtic finished as league runners-up, missing out on 10 titles in a row.